The 35 Best Disney Cruise Tips, Tricks, and Hints

 Note: Soda is not free if you order it from an onboard bar or lounge.

-Tip: Bring your own cup with a lid so you can carry your drink around the ship with you.
+Tip: Bring yourself a cup with a lid so you can carry your drink around the ship with you.

 Pin This Post For Later!